 - Place a letter that corresponds with a RASIC role under each individual or group name to assign roles.

 - Make sure that each task has someone designated as Responsible.
 It is a best practice to keep it to one person to minimize confusion and drive accountability.

 - Assign other roles as needed.
 For example, the role of Approver does not need to be added if it would be aligned to the Responsible role.
 However, it can be included for clarity when approval is needed from several people.

-As seen in Figure 1, Washington is responsible for both Job 1 and Job 3.
+As illustrated in the chart below, Washington is responsible for both Job 1 and Job 3.
 Adams is supporting Job 1 and responsible for Job 4, while Jefferson supports Job 3 and is responsible for Job 2.
 Madison serves in a consulting role for Jobs 3 and 4, and must approve Job 1.